|Disclaimer||Course and program fees||YU-card|

 - Find out when you can enrol so you will be ready to go when your enrolment slot opens.

 - If you are a new student or have forgotten how to use the Registration and Enrolment Module, get familiar with the steps to enrolment described below.
-You may also wish to download and print this How to Enrol Step-by-Step Guide to use as you follow through the steps.

 - Consult the Academic Calendar for degree requirements, course load restrictions, special permissions, and other rules.